yale-redcap/yes3-exporter/documents/userguide.md

 #### Exporting Repeating Events and Forms

-It is more efficient to include only a single repeating form in an export specification, rather than combine one or more repeating forms.
-Otherwise, your export will have as many rows per record (and event, for the vertical layout) as the maximum number of instances among all the repeatable forms - and probably a lot of blank cells.
+Care must be taken when exporting repeating events and forms.
+It is more efficient to include only a single repeating event or form in an export specification, rather than to combine one or more repeating entities.
+Otherwise, your export will have as many rows per record (and event, for the vertical layout) as the maximum number of instances among all the repeatable entities - and probably a lot of blank cells.
 For example, say you are exporting two repeatable forms, one for meds and one for chronic conditions.
 If a record has 4 meds and 10 chronic conditions, the export will have 10 rows for that record/event, only 4 of which will have data for both forms.
-Not only is storage space wasted, it can be quite difficult to process the data in the statistical database.
-It's usually best to treat them as separate data tables.
+Not only is storage space wasted, it can be quite difficult to process the data using a statistical software package.
 A similar problem can occur when combining different repeating events in the same export, only potentially worse since more fields might be involved.
-Best to export repeating events separately.
+It's usually best to export them separately and to treat them as separate data tables.

 ### Export Settings View